walterisbrown/addisoncountyfielddays/content/exhibits/4H_Dairy.md

 Mr. George Highter donated a rotating and permanent trophy to the winner of the Senior Showmanship Division in the 4-H Dairy Show.
 This trophy may only be won once by an individual.
-Permanent trophy donated by Mr. & Mrs. Norman Audet.
+Permanent trophy donated by Blue Spruce Farm in memory of Mary Rose and Norman Audet.

 #### MILK AND HONEY GENETICS AWARD
 Skip and Ruth Maynard donated a permanent and rotating trophy to the 4-H member who is